samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Difficult Terrain

 If a space is Difficult Terrain, every foot of movement in that space costs 1 extra foot.
 For example, moving 5 feet through Difficult Terrain costs 10 feet of movement.
-Difficult Terrain isn’t cumulative; either a space is Difficult Terrain or it isn’t.
+Difficult Terrain isn't cumulative; either a space is Difficult Terrain or it isn't.

 A space is Difficult Terrain if the space contains any of the following or something similar:

-* A creature that isn’t Tiny or your ally
+* A creature that isn't Tiny or your ally
 * Furniture that is sized for creatures of your size or larger
 * Heavy snow, ice, rubble, or undergrowth
-* Liquid that’s between shin- and waist-deep
+* Liquid that's between shin- and waist-deep
 * A narrow opening sized for a creature one size smaller than you
 * A slope of 20 degrees or more